-The NSW Government, through the Department of Planning and Environment (the Department), provides oversight of the State’s coastal management program.
-The Department is the first point of contact for local councils planning to prepare and implement a CMP.
+The NSW Government, through the Department of Climate Change, Energy, the Environment and Water (the department), provides oversight of the State’s coastal management program.
+The department is the first point of contact for local councils planning to prepare and implement a CMP.

 We will continue to work in partnership with councils and local communities to manage the coast.

 We can help councils preparing a CMP with the following data and technical advice:

 - wave data and data on historical coastline changes

 - information on coastal and estuarine processes, sediment cells and coastal geomorphology/coastal engineering

 - information on coastal hazard and risk assessment